The 60 Best Pop Groups From the '80s, '90s, and '00s You May Have Forgotten About

 And, no, we're not counting *NSYNC.

-Ah, the pop group: Those (often prefabricated) gaggles of gorgeous young entertainers with insane musical and dancing abilities—bonus points for coordinating outfits.
-With a personality for each member (there was always a Bad Girl, like Aubrey O’Day, or a Pretty Boy, like Justin Timberlake, to speak of), some had a good long run at the top of the charts, while others boasted just one absolute bop of a jam before fading into obscurity as the best pop group you totally forgot about.
+The gaggles of gorgeous, young entertainers had incredible musical and dancing abilities—bonus points for coordinating outfits.
+With a personality for each member (there was always a Bad Girl, like Aubrey O’Day, or a Pretty Boy, like Justin Timberlake, to speak of), some had a good long run at the top of the charts, while others boasted just one absolute bop of a jam before fading into obscurity as the best pop group you may have forgotten about.

-As it turns out, however, there's nothing more fun than revisiting the hits they gifted us throughout the ‘80s, ‘90s and early aughts that you didn't even realize you still knew all the words to.
-Get ready to create a new Spotify playlist stat, because these gems are going to take you back.
-Ahead, 61 of the best pop groups that you’ll be glad we helped you remember.
+As it turns out, however, there's nothing more fun than revisiting the hits they gifted us throughout the ‘80s, ‘90s, and early aughts that you didn't even realize you still knew all the words to.
+Get ready to create a new Spotify playlist stat because these will take you back.
+Below, walk down memory lane and revisit the best pop groups you may not remember.

 All-4-One